-How Do I Keep My Nursing License Active When Not Working in Arizona?
+How Do I Keep My Nursing License Active When Not Working in Arizona? | Nurse License Renewal

-However, Arizona is a Nurse License Compact State, and if your Primary State of Residency is in another Compact State, you should not apply for licensure in Arizona unless you are declaring Arizona as your Primary State of Residency.
+However, Arizona is a Nurse License Compact State.
+If your Primary State of Residency is in another Compact State, you should only apply for licensure in Arizona if you declare Arizona as your Primary State of Residency.

 Nursing Board RN/LPN Renewal Requirements

 Renewal applicants must meet one of the following practice requirements:

 - Practiced as a nurse for 960 hours or more in the past five years OR

 - Graduated from a nursing program and obtained a degree within the past five years OR

 - Completed an Arizona Board approved refresher course in the past five years OR